Go to our other sites

 'Interference' comes in all shapes and sizes and it is not always easy to see what is getting in the way.
 This is especially true of interference related to mental health and wellbeing.
 We hear these words a lot, but do we know what they mean so that we can support our learners throughout their education?

-In this online conference we will explore in detail some of these aspects of teaching and learning.
-We will help you understand how to define emotional health, wellbeing and, within this, anxiety, particularly with regard to taking assessments.
+In this online conference we explored in detail some of these aspects of teaching and learning.
+We helped you understand how to define emotional health, wellbeing and, within this, anxiety, particularly with regard to taking assessments.

-Building on the expertise of our two keynote speakers we will reflect together in discussions and workshops on practical ways in which we can build our learners’ resilience and offer them tools and techniques to use when they meet emotional challenges and barriers.
+Building on the expertise of our two keynote speakers we reflected together in discussions and workshops on practical ways in which we can build our learners’ resilience and offer them tools and techniques to use when they meet emotional challenges and barriers.